 Changing the general Account Settings

 3. Scroll down to the slider titled Use LocalHost Name as Device Name.
 Toggling this slider makes Addigy display the device names by using their localhost names.
 It should be noted that this configuration will affect all of the devices, so this may not be a viable solution if you are only concerned with changing the name of one device.

 Changing the Device's Name with Scripts

 One method for changing the device name is to run commands.
 Our Running Commands article provides a thorough explanation of how to push commands to your devices through Addigy.

-The following command can be used to change the device's hostname:
+The following commands can be used to change the various name parameters of your machines:

 sudo scutil --set HostName [Desired device name]